12th South Asian Media and Cultural Studies Conference 2026

 Contact: samcs@cci.fsu.edu

-The 12th Annual South Asian Media and Cultural Studies (SAMCS) Conference will be held on January 29-30, 2026.
-This will be a hybrid event, hosted both online and in person at the Florida State University, Tallahassee, FL, USA.
-Proposals were due by 11:59 pm EDT on October 1, 2025.
+The 12th Annual South Asian Media and Cultural Studies (SAMCS) Conference was held on January 29-30, 2026.
+This was a hybrid event, hosted both online and in person at the Florida State University, Tallahassee, FL, USA.

-The 2026 conference theme, “Resilience & Renewal: Tradition, Innovation, and Media Futures in South Asia,” explores how media and communication are shaping, and are shaped by, the region’s cultural, political, and social transformations.
-The theme encourages reflection on how local, Indigenous, and urban communities across South Asia and South East Asia engage with media to preserve identity, share knowledge, and respond to change.
-From journalism and cinema to digital storytelling, strategic communication, and grassroots media, the conference welcomes a wide range of perspectives on how tradition and innovation intersect in everyday practice.
-It offers space to explore how media contributes to more resilient, and culturally grounded futures in the region.
+The 2026 conference theme, “Resilience & Renewal: Tradition, Innovation, and Media Futures in South Asia,” explored how media and communication are shaping, and are shaped by, the region’s cultural, political, and social transformations.
+The theme encouraged reflection on how local, Indigenous, and urban communities across South Asia and South East Asia engage with media to preserve identity, share knowledge, and respond to change.
+From journalism and cinema to digital storytelling, strategic communication, and grassroots media, the conference included a wide range of perspectives on how tradition and innovation intersect in everyday practice.
+It offered space to explore how media contributes to more resilient, and culturally grounded futures in the region.

-We welcome proposals for individual presentations, panels, posters, creative projects, and works-in-progress from scholars, students, artists, and practitioners.
-Submissions from interdisciplinary and cross-cultural perspectives are especially encouraged.
-The SAMCS Conference fosters interdisciplinary dialogue, collaboration, and exchange among scholars, students, policymakers, artists, and community leaders from across the globe.
+The SAMCS Conference aims to foster interdisciplinary dialogue, collaboration, and exchange among scholars, students, policymakers, artists, and community leaders from across the globe.
 We are committed to supporting work that engages critically with both local and global dynamics shaping media and cultural expression in South Asia, and globally.

 Please direct any questions to the organizing team at samcs@cci.fsu.edu.